On the first non-trivial strand of syzygies of projective schemes and Condition ${\mathrm ND}(l)$: Introduction

 To review previous results for the quadratic case, let us begin by recalling the well known theorems due to Castelnuovo and Fano: Let $X\subset \P^{n+e}$ be any ``nondegenerate'' irreducible variety. \begin{itemize} \item (Castelnuovo, 1889) $h^0(\mathcal I_{X}(2)) \le {e+1\choose 2}$ and $``="$ holds iff $X$ is a variety of minimal degree. \item (Fano, 1894) Unless $X$ is a variety of minimal degree, $h^0(\mathcal I_{X}(2)) \le {e+1\choose 2}-1$ and $``="$ holds iff $X$ is a del Pezzo variety (i.e. arithmetically Cohen-Macaulay and $\deg(X)=e+2$). \end{itemize}

-A few years ago, Han and Kwak developed an inner projection method to compare syzygies of $X$ with those of its projections by using mapping cone and partial elimination ideal theory.
+A few years ago, Han and Kwak developed an inner projection method to compare syzygies of $X$ with those of its projections by using the theory of mapping cone and partial elimination ideals.
 As applications, over any algebraically closed field $\kk$ of arbitrary characteristic, they proved the sharp upper bounds on the ranks of higher linear syzygies by quadratic equations, and characterized the extremal and next-to-extremal cases, which generalized the results of Castelnuovo and Fano \cite{HK2}: